hummus recipe with step by step photos – hummus is a popular middle eastern dip made from cooked, mashed chickpeas.

 i have made a few changes to this basic hummus recipe and that is adding garlic, red chili powder and black pepper powder.

-simple answer my friend…. just add powdered sesame seeds to hummus. in the indian household, generally, one may not find tahini, but one will find sesame seeds, especially in the winter season. problem solved… job done….
+while preparing hummus tahini is required. tahini is a famous middle eastern spread made from sesame seeds. if you do not have tahini, then a simple idea is to just add powdered roasted sesame seeds to hummus. in the indian household, generally, one may not find tahini, but one will find sesame seeds, especially in the winter season.

 hummus is great as a spread on sandwiches or burgers. you could also have it as a dip with fried, roasted or steamed veggies. best is to have hummus with pita bread. even it tastes good with garlic naan or butter naan.

-i usually make extra hummus and keep it in the refrigerator. stays good for 4-5 days.
+i usually make extra hummus and keep it in the refrigerator. stays good for 4 to 5 days.

 before we start, i have used dried chickpeas which require soaking them for a good 8-9 hours and then cooking them without salt. i always cook soaked chickpeas in a pressure cooker as its quick and does not take a long time. the chickpeas have to be really cooked well. they should be easily mashed when you press them between your fingers.